-This is a preliminary sketch.
+This is a preliminary sketch fueled by my 15 years of study in the disciplines of world-religions, New Testament, and spirituality; and it’s been funded by the powers of intuition.
 I have paid little attention to the land minds of biblical theology and ethics and how they would relate to a biblical spirituality.
 I have avoided the thousand limitations historical criticism would pose.
 And I’ve gone at this without a detailed study of the our texts, in light of the eight categories above.
-This has been fueled by 15 years of study in the disciplines of world-religions, New Testament, and spirituality; it’s been funded by the powers of intuition.

 But, with an understanding of the limited nature of these types of things––and realizing that when somebody hears NT Spirituality they immediately hear “devotional literature”––, we can start on the common ground that Early Christianity, like its pagan counterpart and its Jewish heritage, was a complete way of life.
-Can we begin to think of our study in terms of mapping the rise of Christianity in that way?
+Some of us should begin to think of our study in terms of mapping the rise of Christianity in this way.

 What do you think?
 Have I missed any import lines of study?
 Have I gone too far?
 What potential land minds do you see for the study of New Testament Spirituality?